feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 the indigenous majority, which reached its peak with a

 series of riots throughout Java.
-As the _ indigenous population did not attempt to differentiate between the singkeh and peranakan elements, the anti-Chinese disturbances placed the peranakan in a very delicate position. |
+As the _ indigenous population did not attempt to differentiate between the singkeh and peranakan elements, the anti-Chinese disturbances placed the peranakan in a very delicate position.
+I

 An examination of the nature of the peranakan Chinese in the colony, particularly in Java, shows that the CHH closely represented their political stand.
 Dutch policy itself